breno-sapucaia/challenge-fullstack/README.md

 </details>

 # About the Fullstack Challenge
-The challange was develop an Book Library designed in figma.
+The challange was develop a Book Library designed in figma.
-I need to do some mandatory tasks like: form validation; create a new book; search by name ect...
+I need to do some mandatory tasks like: form validation; create a new book; search by name...

 But if the noia that exists in me greets the noia that exists in you, we know that we do more than the mandatory.

-In order to go futher I choose to work with graphql, I learned how use graphql with those 7 days and applied in the project.
+In order to go further.
+I choose to work with graphql, I learned how use graphql with those 7 days and applied in the project.
 Since the deisgn is for mobile devices, nothing more fair than use graphql that walks side by side with mobile applications.

 time spend: [wakatime](https://wakatime.com/@BrenoSapucaiaSantos/projects/lzhbkfvqyp?start=2021-05-15&end=2021-05-21)